 Share live updates from your event on social media using the #NCW, #NationalChemistryWeek, #ChemistryMakesItGo and #ChemistsCatalyzeChange hashtags.
 Afterward, share the success of your event through local section newsletters, print, and other communications channels.

 Don’t forget to thank speakers, committee members, and other volunteers for pitching in their time and resources to ensure that your virtual teach-in is a success.
 Customize and (e)mail your volunteers a Volunteer Thank You Letter (docx) and Certificate of Participation (docx).

 11. Show collective action

-Take screenshots of your speakers during their discussions or lectures.
-Share your screenshots and any other photos on the NCW Facebook page using the Event Photos Submission Form.
-Obtain signed Photo Release and Consent Forms (docx) from anyone pictured in photos, screenshots, or videos.
+Take photos or screenshots of your speakers during their discussions or lectures.
+Share those images to the NCW Facebook page using the Event Photos Submission Form.
+Obtain signed Photo Release and Consent Forms (docx) from anyone pictured in photos, screenshots, or videos